-The first dial telephones were introduced in 1892 and with them came automated telephone switchboards.

-By the 1930s, nearly all organizations with major electrical and systems needs had a sort of semi-automated system.
+Dutch scientist 1620 Cornelius Drebbel invented the thermostat The first dial 1892 telephones were introduced in 1892 and with them came automated telephone switchboards.
+First automated glass 1905 bottling plant opened 1929 By 1929, nearly a third of the Bell System was automated.
+1930's By the 1930s, nearly all organizations with major electrical and systems needs had a sort of semi-automated 1950's the late 1950's system.

-1950's